-Join us today, September 24, for “Lantern Stories” a lighting exhibition (which features my photo of my 13 year old self and my Hudson Street house) by Yu Wen Wu is launching at Chinatown Gate, 6–7:30 p.m., and at 8–9 p.m., to enjoy program of text, still, and moving image artwork by local artists projected on the brick rowhouse wall of 29 Oak Street, in Boston’s Chinatown.
+Join us today, September 24, for “Lantern Stories,” a lighting exhibition, featuring the iconic photo of my 13 year old self and my Hudson Street house, by Yu Wen Wu launching at Chinatown Gate, 6–7:30 p.m., and at 8–9 p.m., enjoy a program of text, still, and moving image artwork by local artists projected on the brick rowhouse wall of 29 Oak Street, in Boston’s Chinatown.

-“My MaMa’s Back,” an excerpt from a longer story called, “Duck,” is a tribute to the Chinese immigrant women garment workers of my Boston Chinatown childhood.
-The text and the recording, done by me in 2020, the photograph, by my father, Walter Yee, c.1952.
+“My MaMa’s Back,” an excerpt from a longer story, “Duck,” is a tribute to the Chinese immigrant women garment workers of my Boston Chinatown childhood.
+The video is produced by Daphne Xu of the Chinatown Community Land Trust in cooperation with me.
+The text and the recording were done by me in 2020, the photograph by my father, Walter Yee, c.1952.
 In the photo, I sit with my mother inside 133 Hudson Street, our first American home, located where the first American community of Taishanese immigrant families settled after the repeal of the Chinese Exclusion Act in 1945.
 The subjects are my mother, May Soon Gee Yee, myself, and in the dark shadows, longing,

 unseen, my two left behind sisters.
 Due to the Chinese Exclusion Act, my parents were separated for 15 years before I was born.
 My mother and two older sisters, surviving the Japanese invasion of China, while my father, a US Army Corporal, fought in Europe.
 My mother entered Boston in 1948, under the War Brides Act of 1945, leaving two daughters behind.
 My parents’ granddaughter, Sarah Cheung, born in Guangzhou, emigrating to Boston in 1979, translated the text.